ArPiRobot/arpirobot.github.io/docs/none.md

 **Coming Soon**

-*Definition: a phrase that is often misused to mean "I may get to it eventually"*
+*Translation: I may get to it eventually*